techascent/tech.datatype/docs/walkthrough.md

  - native-buffer
  - list (more detail below)
  - fastcopying & times
+ - clone
+ - from-protocol
+ - interchangeable buffer types and protocol methods (java array, nio buffer)

 # extending the set of datatypes
  - datatype extensions to support more object datatypes
- - aliased datatypes & custom printing of types
+ - aliased datatypes & custom printing of new types

 # scalars, iterables, and readers
- - querying conversions and converting to readers.
+ - querying conversions and converting to readers
- - changing datatypes.
+ - changing datatypes

 # outline of tech.v2.datatype.functional - this is where cheatsheet is just too minimal
- * lazy reader/iterable function application.
+ * lazy reader/iterable function application
- * Table of all functions aside from purely index space functions grouped by utility.
+ * Table of all functions aside from purely index space functions grouped by utility

 # outline of statistics package
+ * function list
+ * descriptive stats

 # discussion of working in index space - arg* functions
- - By simply generating indexes we can create datasets that are infeasibly large with existing tech.
+ - By simply generating indexes we can create datasets that are infeasibly large with existing tech
- - arggroup-by is one of the stars here.
-It has excellent performance.
+ - arggroup-by is one of the stars here - it has excellent performance.

 # discussion of efficient indexed parallelization primitives
  - why pmap is insufficient
- - why chunking needs to be done in userspace no the library.
+ - why chunking needs to be done in userspace no the library
  - [indexed-map-reduce](https://github.com/techascent/tech.parallel/blob/master/src/tech/parallel/for.clj#L10)
+   - one important corallary - ordered output in index space

 # index algebra
  * 'native' mapping (increment of exactly 1)